febritecno/pocket-codes/README.md

 # Script Codes

-Welcome to `Script Codes`!
 This repository is a collection of useful commands for quick reference.

 ## Available Shorthand Codes
 ---